Tiffany0410/TradingSystem/phase1/README.txt

     >>Key features of RegularUserAccountMenu
-        1.Browse all the items in other users inventories:
+        1.Browse all the items in other tradableUsers inventories:
-        Prints a list of all the items in all the other users’ inventories.
+        Prints a list of all the items in all the other tradableUsers’ inventories.

         2.Add to own Wish List
         Enter the id of the item you want to add.
 The item will be added to your wishlist if it is not already there.